zhilinwang/moodle-backend/README.md

 https://github.com/zhilinwang/moodle-CMS.git  in folder /content-provider

-and put it in the same directory as this project.
+and put them in the same directory as this project.

 like: